 Due to the restrictions for COVID-19 being relaxed, we should expect the capstone projects to proceed in a traditional manner (e.g., in person meetings and project reviews).

 Sincerely,

-Dr. Alex Ramirez-Serrano and Dr. Joseph Thekinen Instructors of ENME 501/502 Mechanical and Manufacturing Engineering Schulich School of Engineering University of Calgary
+Dr. Alex Ramirez-Serrano Instructor of ENME 501/502 Mechanical and Manufacturing Engineering Schulich School of Engineering University of Calgary

-Emails: aramirez@ucalgary.ca and joseph.thekinen@ucalgary.ca Phone: 403-220-3632
+Emails: aramirez@ucalgary.ca Phone: 403-220-3632